-Brown’s personal and business correspondence narrates his daily activities and his views on politics, labor practices, slavery, fundamentalist religion, and the local gossip.
-Having founded a successful mercantile establishment in Newnansville, Brown traveled the region as far as Savannah and Charleston, purchasing sea island cotton and other goods from plantations.
-He also bartered with locals and circulated among the judges, lawyers, and politicians of Alachua County.
+Brown’s personal and business correspondence narrates his daily activities and his views on politics, labor practices, slavery, fundamentalist religion, and local gossip.
+Having founded a successful mercantile establishment in Newnansville, Brown traveled the region as far as Savannah and Charleston, purchasing goods from plantations and strengthening social and economic ties in two of the region’s most developed cities.
+In the decade leading up to the Civil War, Brown married into one of the largest slaveholding families in the area and became involved in the slave trade.
+He also bartered with locals and mingled with the judges, lawyers, and politicians of Alachua County.

 The Letters of George Long Brown provides an important eyewitness view of north Florida’s transformation from a subsistence and herding community to a market economy based on cotton, timber, and other crops, showing that these changes came about in part due to an increased reliance on slavery.
 Brown’s letters offer the first social and economic history of one of the most important yet little-known frontiers in the antebellum South.